Metaphorical food for thought – Metaphors make magic in the mind. That’s what my dad told me.

 We discussed the importance of what we say and what we don’t say.
 His audience would infer that his successful style and methods were down to the meticulous execution of a detailed plan (a hidden metaphor (a Trojan Horse) possibly).

 Metaphors are ubiquitous and you weave them into the fabric of your story (which is a metaphor within a metaphor (a metastory)).
-I hope this article sets the stage for your exploration of metaphors and remember that metaphors for transformation, work like a charm.
-Here’s the truth that you can have your cake and eat it because it’s metaphorical food for thought at its best.
+Here’s the truth, you can have your cake and eat it because it’s metaphorical food for thought at its best.